Enrico Quarantelli

-Enrico L. (Henry) Quarantelli (November 10, 1924 – April 3, 2017) was an American sociologist, pioneering the sociology of disaster.
+Enrico L. (Henry) Quarantelli (November 10, 1924 – April 3, 2017) was an American sociologist, and proponent of the sociology of disaster.

 Education

 Quarantelli received his Ph.D. at the University of Chicago in 1959.
 From 1963 to 1984 he worked as professor of sociology at the Ohio State University, where he founded the Disaster Research Center (DRC).
 In 1985 he took the DRC to the University of Delaware, where he worked until 1998.

 Major works and contributions

 Emergencies, Disasters, and Catastrophes Are Different Phenomena

 Published in 2000 and supported by the Disaster Research Center at Ohio State University, this article discusses the differences between emergencies, disasters and catastrophes as they are differentiated by disaster researchers.
 The differences between these phenomena should play a role and make a difference in the planning and management activities of crisis groups and an organization’s crisis plans.
 Disasters differ from everyday emergencies in that they affect unfamiliar and more groups that lose part of their relative independence, whether autonomy or freedom of action.
 Disasters also call for a change in performance standards to meet the new needs brought about by said disaster.
 There is also a collapse in the separation of the private and public sectors.
 Catastrophes, on the other hand, are determined when majority of the community’s built structure is heavily impacted.
 Typically, the emergency organization’s buildings are affected themselves.
 Another characteristic is that personnel are unable to return to their normal routines which often extends into the recovery period.
 Majority of the everyday community functions are interrupted due to extensive damage of the infrastructure and shortages of supplies.
 The final characteristic of catastrophes is the inability of neighboring communities to offer assistance since they too have been affected.
 Lastly, this article presents possible implications to better prepare and handle disasters and catastrophes now that there is a known distinction between the phenomena.